Configuring models

 });

-When using inside a model factory creation (makeModelFactory
+When using inside a model factory creation (makeModelFactory), the

 configuration will be shared between all models created through this factory.